Functional Mellin and Zeta Zeros: Introduction

 \section{Introduction}

-A functional integral scheme based on topological groups and Banach algebras was proposed in \cite{LA1}.
-The scheme can be used to define functional Mellin transforms.
+A functional integral scheme based on topological groups and Banach algebras was proposed in \cite{LA2} and subsequently used to define functional Mellin transforms \cite{LA1}.
 Such transforms are useful tools for probing Banach $\ast$-algebras.
-Specifically, they can be used to represent \emph{complex} powers of linear, bounded operators on some Hilbert space along with their associated functional traces and determinants.
-And they play a central role in a key theorem that extends the well-known relation $\exp\mathrm{tr} M=\det\exp M$ to general Banach $\ast$-algebras: Importantly, the extension holds for complex powers as well --- in which case the right-hand side of the relation becomes proportional to a phase multiplying the complex power of a determinant while the left-hand side is an exponential function of the same complex parameter.
+Specifically, they can be used to represent \emph{complex} powers, traces, and determinants of linear, bounded operators on some Hilbert space.
+They play a central role in a key theorem that extends the well-known relation $\exp\mathrm{tr} M=\det\exp M$ to general Banach $\ast$-algebras: Importantly, the extension holds for complex powers as well.

-In this note we will first state the key theorem, but the proof along with the necessary concepts, definitions, and notation from \cite{LA1} will be assumed.
-In particular, the theorem can be applied to an operator on some vector space whose spectrum is the natural numbers.
-The trace of an appropriate functional Mellin transform associated with such an operator yields the Riemann zeta function, and the key theorem along with the symmetry of the zeta zeros under involution implies that the zeros must have real part equal to $1/2$.
+In particular, the theorem can be applied to an operator on some Hilbert space whose spectrum is the natural numbers.
+Meanwhile, the trace of an appropriate functional Mellin transform associated with such an operator yields the Riemann zeta function, and the key theorem along with the symmetry of the zeta zeros under involution \emph{formally} implies the zeros must have real part equal to $1/2$.
 This of course is the Riemann hypothesis.
-The road to its proof is well-known to be treacherous, so the confirmation offered here is submitted with due caution: After all, the presentation is at the level of mathematical physics and not rigorous functional analysis.\footnote{Consequently we use the term confirmation instead of proof.}
+Since the road to its proof is infamously treacherous, the proposed strategy employing the key theorem is submitted with due caution.\footnote{Admittedly, the strategy may be too simple to capture the full essence of the problem.} Even if the strategy is viable, we only claim consistency with the hypothesis --- not proof: After all, our motivation and presentation are at a formal level, say of mathematical physics, and not rigorous functional analysis.